How a Statemant of Work (SOW) becomes a budget. How to monitor the financials and integrate it to an accounting system.

 A Designer can always report time on a card marked as a developer card.
 In this case the Designer's personal cost will be put on the card, as will the external rate the the Designer will bill the client for the work done on the project.
 More on this when I elaborate on the different metrics in the budget.

-Low and high - It dosen't matter if you estimate by using storypoints or hours, you should always leverage the power of inputting a low and a high estimate.
+Estimate - It doesn't matter if you estimate by using storypoints or hours, you should always specify how long you expect the task to take before it is completed.

 The last step in scoping is to approve by setting a checkmark for each card, or approve all at the bottom to accept the full milestone.
 This is when the milestone is ready to get moving, and the cards will be moved to the workflow automatically.